 Ahwatukee Foothills is one of the best places to live in the city!
 This safe Phoenix neighborhood offers retirees a suburban feel with spacious properties ranging from contemporary-style homes to Spanish Colonial-style ranches.
 Part of the East Valley region, Ahwatukee Foothills offers high-end shopping areas, access to hiking trails along South Mountain, and amazing golf courses.

 Things to Do in Ahwatukee Foothills

 Pick up seasonal produce every Sunday at Ahwatukee Farmers Market.
 Become a member at Ahwatukee Country Club and practice your swing on the driving range.
 Play nine holes among the lush foothills at Foothills Golf Club.
 Explore more than 50 miles of trails at South Mountain Park & Preserve.
 Sign up for a membership at the Ahwatukee Foothills Family YMCA, where you can take a yoga or pilates class or swim laps at the pool.
 Take your furry friend on a walk along the 2.2-mile Telegraph Pass Trail while admiring stunning views of the Valley of the Sun.
 Dig into a Croque Monsieur, Farmer’s Omelette, or Breakfast Burrito at breakfast joint Hillside.
+Grab a bowl of Black Soy Ramen or Japanese Katsu Curry at Origami Ramen.
 Stop by Rustler’s Rooste for Bone-In Rib Eye or BBQ Pork Ribs.
 Enjoy a plate of Penne Alla Vodka, an Italian Beef Sandwich, or make your own pizza at Spinato’s Pizzeria & Family Kitchen.
-Or try vegan food like Lucky Dragon Bowl, Green Goddess Burger, or Mermaid Salad at Pomegranate Cafe.

 - Home Price: $167,384 median purchase price; $1,042 median monthly rent